 The Friends of Georgia Archives and History (FOGAH) will host an event celebrating the 100th anniversary of the Georgia Archives on Saturday, August 18, beginning at 4:30 pm EST in Morrow.
+Tickets are still avaliable.

 The celebration will begin at the Georgia Archives lobby, located at 5800 Jonesboro Road, Morrow at 4:30pm with a reception and a chance to see the current exhibit on Georgia’s earliest land records.
 Attendees will then move next door to the National Archives at Atlanta, for a program featuring dinner and special speakers.